KungumapriyaaMKP/InfosysSpringboard/README.md

 Ok we will proceed with the sam e , what should i do?Which dataset know we can go with if u tell now i will search it

-Aswini here, who is doing data preprocessing, do they upload the cleaned dataset???
+Aswini here, who is doing data preprocessing, do they upload the clean ed dataset???

 Varshitha here,i will upload it by 6pm today.

-ok, yesterday u said that u have completed the preprocessing so that's y i said, ok upload it soon.
+ok, yesterday u said that u have completed the preprocessing so that's y i said, ok upload

+varshitha here, yaa i have completed upto data preprocessing kungumapriya told to search for new dataset soo i didn't upload i am in college after reaching home i will upload it